craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Heritages.md

 */picture of tiefling/*

-People with a heavy Genasi heritage find themselves in possession of an elemental biology.
-The origins of Genasi people on Alaturmen are relatively unknown - often each Genasi has their own story of travel or amnesia.
+People with a heavy Fiendish heritage find themselves in possession of a magically influenced biology, and may find themselves using their internal magics throughout their life.
+The origin of Tieflings on Alaturmen begins after the [[Second Invasion of Orcus]], leading to a unearned persecution by most cultures in the world.

-- *Age* You may live up to 200 years.
+- *Age* You may live up to 80 years without feeding on another Humanoid.
 - *Weight* You may weigh anywhere from 120 to 220 pounds.
 - You may be anywhere from 4 to 7 feet tall.
 Your size is Medium.
 - Your base walking speed is 30 feet per round.

+## Pisky

+*/picture of a Pisky?/*

+People with a heavy Pisky heritage find themselves in possession of what seems to be some miniaturized version of a human's biology.
+The origins of Pisky people on Alaturmen is truthfully unknown, but legends claim that the Ceelie Courts task the Pisky with infiltration of "valueable communities" for a as-of-yet unknown purpose.